Sign-On Bonus Available¹

 - Experience with public mental health

 - Bicultural competency

-- Familiar with Latino population and experience working with mixed age group.
+- Familiar with the Latino population and experience working with mixed-age groups

 - Family therapy training and group therapy experience training